Position: Associate Professor, School of Chemical and Physical Sciences, Victoria University of Wellington.

 Bridget has always had a variety of interests, from the arts to the sciences.
 Undecided about what career to pursue, she enrolled in a conjoint degree that included chemistry, technology, management and law.
 After meeting Dr John Hoberg from Victoria University of Wellington in her third year and being impressed by his enthusiasm, Bridget undertook an honours research programme in chemistry in his group.
 She then went on to complete a PhD.
 She enjoyed the medical focus and being involved in research that might lead to better therapies and treatments for people.

 Bridget taught for a short while at Victoria University of Wellington before obtaining a research position in Switzerland.
-When she returned to New Zealand, she obtained a position at the Malaghan Institute of Medical Research.
+When she returned to New Zealand, she obtained a position at the Malaghan Institute of Medical Research, before returning to Victoria University.

 Bridget’s interests lie in understanding the role of carbohydrates in immunology.
 Carbohydrate derivatives are found on the surface of cells and regulate so many processes (such as bacterial and viral infection, and cell-to-cell ‘communication’), it is impossible to ignore their importance.